developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

 > By using **git add index.html**  what we basically did  is that we were sure about the changes we made in the project so we got it ready for the second step or  got it ready to be committed.

-> If we have more that one file that has been changed and we want to add it all at once we can do **git add .**
+> If we have more that one file that have been changed and we want to add it all at once we can do **git add .**

 ``` ruby
 $ git add .